-- Group 1: All persons who receive Medicaid-reimbursed long-term nursing facility care. - Group 2: Persons age 65 and older and adults age 21 and older with physical disabilities who meet the nursing facility level of care, qualify either as SSI recipients or as members of the CHOICES-like HCBS Group, and need and receive HCBS as an alternative to nursing facility care. - Group 3: Persons age 65 and older and adults age 21 and older with physical disabilities who are SSI eligible and would not meet the new nursing facility level of care but who, in the absence of HCBS, are at risk of nursing facility placement and meet At Risk Level of Care after placement.
+- Group 1: All persons who receive Medicaid-reimbursed long-term nursing facility care. - Group 2: Persons age 65 and older and adults age 21 and older with physical disabilities who meet the nursing facility level of care, qualify either as SSI recipients or as members of the CHOICES-like HCBS Group, and need and receive HCBS as an alternative to nursing facility care.
+Group 3: Persons age 65 and older and adults age 21 and older with physical disabilities who qualify for TennCare as SSI recipients or members of the CHOICES At-Risk Demonstration Group, who do not meet the nursing facility level of care, but who, in the absence of CHOICES HCBS, are "at-risk" for nursing facility care, as defined by the State.
+TENNCARE has the discretion to apply an enrollment target to this group as described in TennCare rules and regulations.